NOhs/mgen/README.rst

 Trivial example usage
 ----------------------

-Below you see three easy ways to use mgen to generate rotation matrices.
+Below you see examples of how to use mgen to generate rotation matrices.
 For further documentation please have a look here: https://mgen.readthedocs.io

 .. code:: python